ja-bru/E7_Py_Gear_Selector/terminal-walkthrough.md

 <img alt="terminal_gear_select" src="https://github.com/ja-bru/E7_Py_Gear_Selector/blob/gh-pages/_image/terminal_selection.png?raw=true">
 <img alt="terminal_hero_summary" src="https://github.com/ja-bru/E7_Py_Gear_Selector/blob/gh-pages/_image/terminal_complete.png?raw=true">

+The list is typically anywhere from 3 - 20 options depending on the variations for your hero.
+You'll quickly see the chosen final stats with a message letting you know the hero is finished before looping back to the next hero.
 <b>That's it!
 The CLI will take you through each hero you've listed in `hero_order = []`</b>.
 Results are saved after each hero is completed.

+<b>Once all your heroes are completed, you can visit either `outp/upd_items.json` or `reco/gear_reco.csv`.</b>

 ##### Additional notes
 How is the list of gear sets created?